Jaimeloeuf/Gasless-Magic/README.md

     - Tests for the smart contracts.
     - Named after the contracts that they are testing
     - All tests can be ran using the npm scripts like "npm run test" or "npm run full_test"

+## Running tests
+Currently, the test, "gasless.js" requires PORT 2001 & 2002 to be free for use.
+Test will fail if these 2 PORTs are already in used.

 ## On truffle usage